Ohhhmanitsdan/movie-tracker/README.md

 - `PATCH /api/watch-items/:id` – update status/rating/notes
 - `POST /api/watch-items/reorder` – persist drag order

-All routes require authentication; the OMDB key stays server-side.
+All routes require the session cookie; the OMDB key stays server-side.

 ## Deploying to Vercel
 1. Push to a Git repo.
 2. Create a new Vercel project from the repo.
 3. Add the same environment variables in Vercel.
-4. Set `NEXTAUTH_URL` to your Vercel domain.

 ## Notes
 - Custom drag order is available when filters are cleared and “Custom order” sorting is selected.
 - Order indices are renumbered on each drop for stability (0, 10, 20, ...).
-- MongoDB adapter is used for NextAuth sessions and user data.
+- Sessions are httpOnly/secure (except for dev) and refresh automatically when user details change.
+- In development the cookie uses `SameSite=Lax` with `secure=false` so it works over `http://localhost`; production uses `SameSite=None` + `Secure`.